 The minor in Fine Arts requires successful completion of 18 credits across five subject areas as outlined in the chart below.
 Please note:

-- PUFA 2200 Core Studio 1: Sign and System is required of all students intending to complete this minor.
+- PUFA 2200 Core Seminar 1: Sign and System is required of all students intending to complete this minor.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking